abhivickyvyas/gemini-fact-checker/readme/blog-post.md

     style M fill:#F44336,stroke:#333,stroke-width:2px,color:white;
 ```

-### History Interaction Flow
+### History Management

-This separate flow handles how users interact with their saved results in the sidebar.
+Since we are serverless, we use the browser's `localStorage` as a lightweight database.

 ```mermaid
 graph TD